Govt trying to divert attention from real issues like price rise: Cong | Politics

 - India

-Party leader Rahul Gandhi raised the issue of the increase in GST on certain goods and claimed that the reality of 'achhe din', the BJP's poll slogan, is being continuously ''exposed''.
+Party leader Rahul Gandhi raised the issue of the increase in GST on cloth and certain goods and claimed that the reality of 'achhe din', the BJP's poll slogan, is being continuously ''exposed''.

+''Increase in GST by 140 percent, the expose of 'Achche din' continues,'' he said in a tweet in Hindi, using the hashtag ''Loot''.

+Congress general secretary Priyanka Gandhi Vadra also criticised the government over price rise and said all things have become expensive, from wheat flour, mobile data, life insurance to clothes, shoes, vegetables and pulses and living life has become expensive. ''In Modi ji's rule, there is nothing left that hasn't been made expensive...Those who gave the slogan 'Bahut hui mehngai ki maar' are now attacking the public everyday with price rise and inflation,'' she said in a tweet in Hindi.

 Congress spokesperson Pawan Khera alleged that prices of commodities of daily use are sky-rocketing due to which the masses are suffering.